pksunkara/cargo-workspaces/README.md

         --no-individual-tags     Do not tag individual versions for crates

 OPTIONS:
-        --allow-branch <pattern>      Specify which branches to allow from [default: master] --force <pattern>             Always include targeted crates matched by glob --git-remote <remote>         Push git changes to the specified remote [default: origin] --ignore-changes <pattern>    Ignore changes in files matched by glob -m, --message <message>           Use a custom commit message when creating the version commit --tag-prefix <tag-prefix>     Customize the tag prefix (can be empty) [default: v]
+        --allow-branch <pattern>            Specify which branches to allow from [default: master] --force <pattern>                   Always include targeted crates matched by glob --git-remote <remote>               Push git changes to the specified remote [default: origin] --ignore-changes <pattern>          Ignore changes in files matched by glob --individual-tag-prefix <prefix>    Customize prefix for individual tags (should contain `%n`) [default: %n@] -m, --message <message>                 Use a custom commit message when creating the version commit --tag-prefix <prefix>               Customize tag prefix (can be empty) [default: v]
 ```

 #### Fixed or Independent